Special Report: Myanmar declares war on opium

 Myanmar's strategic location is a blessing and a curse.
 As it emerges from nearly 50 years of isolation and misrule, the country's long borders with China, India and Thailand grant access to Asia's most dynamic economies.
 They also make it a regional hub for manufacturing and distributing narcotics.

-It shares a porous 2,100-km frontier with China, where 2.2 million users consumed 45 tons of mostly Myanmar heroin in 2008, said the UNODC.
+It shares a porous 2,100-km frontier with China, where 2.2 million users consumed 45 tonnes of mostly Myanmar heroin in 2008, said the UNODC.

 Shan State is named after Myanmar's largest ethnic minority.
 The road east from its capital, the former British colonial hill-station of Taunggyi, is a ribbon of blacktop unfurling through rice fields and bustling market towns.
 At the roadside, Buddhist novice monks in maroon robes held out bowls to solicit donations.
 This reporter traveled in UN vehicles sandwiched between trucks carrying armed police.
 Their presence was not ceremonial.